 Small and Partial Functional Training Rigs

-In smaller facilities, it’s not always possible to install a large 12 station rig, especially with the growth of 1 to 1 training and small group PT studios in the market.
+In smaller facilities, or tighter corners, it’s not always possible to install a large 12 station rig, especially with the growth of 1 to 1 training and small group PT studios in the market.
 With limited space to work with partial rigs, small training rigs and accessories are your only option.

 Wing Attachments and Pull Up Bars